-Vishing is when a fraudster phones their victim posing as a bank official or service provider and uses social engineering skills to manipulate them into disclosing confidential information, while at the same time leading them to believe that they are speaking to the bank or service provider.
+Vishing is when a fraudster phones a victim posing as a bank official or service provider and uses social engineering skills to manipulate them into disclosing confidential information, while at the same time leading them to believe that they are speaking to the bank or service provider.
 This information is then used to defraud the victim.

 - If you receive a phone call requesting confidential or personal information, do not respond and end the call.